gfkpth/nominalperson_cldf/README.md

 # Overview

 This repository contains a database with syntactic data on >100 languages with a focus on properties relating to the phenomenon of (ad)nominal person.
 The code here creates a [CLDF](https://github.com/cldf/cldf/)-conformant database, a format designed for linguistic applications, from older (and somewhat unorderly) csv-files.
-The format also allows the automatic generation of an SQLite database.
+The format also allows for the automatic generation of an SQLite database.

 A previous implementation of the data as a relational (SQL) database can be found [here](https://github.com/gfkpth/nominal_person).
 That repo also contains the a jupyter notebook extracting example sentences for nominal person from a LaTeX-file, see  [here](https://github.com/gfkpth/nominal_person/tree/main/db-creation-notes/CLDF).